Our Mission

 • Alemnesh Kassa (Ethiopia), pursuing a Ph.D, in Peace and Development Studies at Haramaya University, Ethiopia

-Two Peace Research Grants were awarded in November, 2023:
+Four Peace Research Grants were awarded in May, 2024:

 Please take a look at our new "Newsletters" page to view all past newsletters.